nemesisdev2000/Nemesis/README.md

 ## TODO

-- Create Listener
+- Create a Tcp Listener
-- Create console to configure a listener
+- ~~Create console to configure a listener~~
+- Make the listener act independently from the server